owenwater/alfred-cal/README.md

 - `cal config` Show configuration file.

 #Format
-Workflow adjust formatting based on the font and font size of workflow, please [open a ticket](https://github.com/owenwater/alfred-cal/issues/new) if there is any formatting issue.
+Workflow adjusts formatting based on font and font size of Alfred, please [open a ticket](https://github.com/owenwater/alfred-cal/issues/new) if there is any formatting issue.

 #Screenshots